OrangeSpyderMan/inkplate10-weather-cal/README.md

   The [Inkplate 10](https://www.crowdsupply.com/soldered/inkplate-10) is an all-in-one hardware solution for something like this.
 It has a 9.7" 1200x825 display with integrated ESP32, real-time clock, and battery power management.
 You can get it either [directly from Soldered Electronics](https://soldered.com/product/soldered-inkplate-10-9-7-e-paper-board-with-enclosure-copy) or from a [UK reseller like Pimoroni](https://shop.pimoroni.com/products/inkplate-10-9-7-e-paper-display?variant=39959293591635).
 While it might seem pricey at first glance, a [similarly sized raw display from Waveshare](https://www.amazon.co.uk/Waveshare-Parallel-Resolution-Industrial-Instrument/dp/B07JG4SXBV) can cost the same or likely more, and you would still need to source the microcontroller, RTC, and BMS yourself.

-- **2 GB microSD card ~€5**
+- **Optional: 2 GB microSD card ~€5**

-  Whatever is the cheapest microSD card you can find, you will not likely need more than few hundred kilobytes of storage.
-It will be mainly used by Inkplate to cache downloaded images from the server until it needs to refresh the next day.
-The config file for the code will also need to be stored here.
+  A card is only required for the generic firmware build, which reads `config.yaml` from its root.
+An embedded-config build does not initialize or use the SD card.

 - **3000mAh LiPo battery pack ~€10**